ucb-stat133/stat133-fall-2019/README.md

 ## 2. R Survival Skills

 - :card_index: __Dates__: Sep 04-11, :warning: _mostly in lab_
-- :speech_balloon: __Topics__: In addition to the "Big Picture" concepts, you'll begin learning basic survival skills for R, get a first contact with the RStudio workspace, and become familiar with Markdown syntax.
+- :speech_balloon: __Topics__: In addition to the "Big Picture" concepts, you'll begin learning basic survival skills for R. The main idea is to get a first contact with the RStudio workspace, and become familiar with the Markdown syntax.
 - :book: __Reading__:
     + [First contact with R](tutorials/01-intro-to-R.md) (tutorial)
     + [Intro to Rmd files](tutorials/02-intro-to-Rmd-files.md) (tutorial)